Families at Princeton

-Princeton regional associations welcome parents to all events as well as orgranize programs specifically for parents, including annual receptions for incoming freshmen and their families.
+Princeton regional associations welcome parents to many events throughout the year, including annual receptions for incoming freshmen and their families.
 Regional associations help to connect alumni and parents to one another and to the University.
-To locate a regional association near you, please visit the Office of the Alumni Association website or email the Regional Affairs staff at email@example.com.
+To locate a regional association near you, visit the Office of the Alumni Association website or email the Regional Affairs staff at email@example.com.

 Princeton Parents Fund

 The quality of a Princeton education depends on the generous gifts made each year to Annual Giving by all members of the Princeton family — alumni, parents and friends.
 The Parents Committee, whose members reach out to other families to ask for support, is a way for parents to become involved, meet other Princeton families and provide tangible, critical support for the University.
-More than 4,100 parents participated in the 2011-12 annual campaign, which raised more than $3.2 million for undergraduate education.
+More than 3,500 parents participated in the 2015-16 annual giving campaign, which raised more than $2.8 million for undergraduate education.
 To learn more about the Parents Fund, please contact the director, Betsy Grimes, at 609-258-2344 or firstname.lastname@example.org.

-For most freshman parents, bringing a new Princetonian to campus is their first activity at Princeton.
+For most freshman families, bringing a new student to campus is their first activity at Princeton.

-Freshman Parents Weekend is Friday through Sunday, Oct.
-12-14, 2012.
-Parents are invited to meet President Shirley M. Tilghman and attend faculty lectures, discussions on academic, residential and campus life, and extracurricular activities.
+Freshman Families Weekend is Friday through Sunday, Oct.
+14-16, 2016.
+Families are invited to meet President Christopher L. Eisgruber, attend faculty lectures, and attend discussions on academic, residential and campus life, and extracurricular activities.
 You may also tour campus facilities and attend cultural and sporting events.

-Parents are encouraged to join other members of the Princeton family at Alumni Day/Parents Program on Saturday, Feb.
-23, 2013.
-Parents, alumni and friends are invited to register (fee required) and participate in lectures, panel discussions and various other activities.
-Alumni Day offers an easy, stimulating entry into the life of the University in session.
+Alumni Day is a mid-winter celebration held in February.
+Families are encouraged to join other members of the Princeton family at the annual event.
+Families are invited to register (fee required for the day) and participate in lectures, panel discussions and various other activities.
+Alumni Day offers a stimulating way to participate in the life of the University while it is in session.

 Commencement.
-Parents and families of graduating seniors are, of course, invited to various Commencement events, including for the Class of 2013 the Baccalaureate Service (Sunday, June 2, 2013), Class Day (Monday, June 3, 2013), the Senior Prom (Monday, June 3, 2013) and Commencement itself (Tuesday, June 4, 2013).
+Parents and families of graduating seniors are, of course, invited to various Commencement events.
+For the Class of 2017, families can view the Baccalaureate service on screens outside the University Chapel (Sunday, June 4, 2017); as well as attend Class Day (Monday, June 5, 2017), and Commencement itself (Tuesday, June 6, 2017).

-Parents are invited to join any “Friends” groups on campus — such as the Friends of the Art Museum or the Friends of Tennis.
+Parents are invited to join any “Friends” groups on campus, such as the Friends of the Art Museum.
 We invite you to become an active member of the Princeton family.

-The Princeton Parents Facebook page allows parents of Princeton University students to connect and share information.
-The site is maintained by and for parents of Princeton University students.
-It is not routinely monitored by Princeton University, nor does it represent the official views or policies of Princeton’s Board of Trustees.
+The Princeton Parents Facebook group allows families of Princeton University students to connect and share information.
+The group is maintained by and for parents of Princeton University students.
+It does not represent the official views or policies of Princeton’s Board of Trustees.